DataBiosphere/terra-scientific-pipelines-service/service/IMPLEMENTATION_NOTES.md

 extends ErrorReportException, which is handled by the global exception handler, these error messages are returned directly to the caller in the response.

-Inside validateInputTypes(), we call the cast() method of the appropriate input type on the input value.
+Note on error handling and message generation: Inside validateInputTypes(), we call the cast() method of the appropriate input type on the input value.
 The cast method can throw either a ValidationException or an IllegalArgumentException.
 ValidationExceptions contain custom error messages that we return directly to the caller.
 IllegalArgumentExceptions, which are thrown by the objectMapper, are caught and translated into a generic "wrong type" error message.